The word politics is dirty.

 Not only to find a way to navigate an apparent stalemate but also to improve information flow, release any pent-up energy and drive overall engagement.

-It is an inalienable right and duty of every generation to imagine its own future, rebuild its institutions as it chooses and review its country’s constitution vis-à-vis others to progress the human experience.
+The book ‘On Politics’ goes on to share that it is an inalienable right and duty of every generation to imagine its own future, rebuild its institutions as it chooses and review its country’s constitution vis-à-vis others to progress the human experience.

 Consensus based decision-making.